Unit Trust Deed kit

 Can the value of the units change over time?

-The value of the Units can change over time.
+Yes, the value of the Units can change over time.
 Today you issue Units for $1.00 each.
-If your business goes well or the value of the assets increases then a unitholder may sell his Units for say $5.00 each.
-Or the trustee of the Unit Trust may issue new Units at a higher price to people wishing to inject money into the Unit Trust.
+If your business performs well or the value of the assets increases, then a unitholder may sell their Units for, say, $5.00 each.
+Alternatively, the trustee of the Unit Trust may issue new Units at a higher price to individuals wishing to invest in the Unit Trust.
 That is a decision for the unitholders.

 Can I update the Unit Trust deed?

-While Family Trust deeds and Self-Managed Superannuation fund deeds are updated on average every 5 – 8 years, Unit Trust Deeds do not usually need updating to deal with tax and trust matters.
-But of course, you can update a Unit Trust, as often as you wish, if all the unitholders agree.
+While Family Trust deeds and Self-Managed Superannuation fund deeds are updated on average every 5-8 years, Unit Trust Deeds do not usually require updating to address tax and trust matters.
+However, you can update a Unit Trust as often as you wish, provided all unitholders agree.

 Want to formalise the relationship between the unitholders?
 Build a Unitholders Agreement.